IremSl/itsc_autonomous/Weekly Assignment-1/calculator/README.md

     exponentiation(double f, double g): Returns the result of raising a number f to the power of g. mod(int h, int j): Returns the remainder when dividing h by j.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Contact

-For any questions or suggestions, feel free to reach out at [your.email@example.com].

 ### Quick Breakdown of the README: